wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * 004: Photo of the day option change every pageview added
 * 005: Photo of the day split padding top and left
 * 006: If Filmstrip is off you can overrule display filmstrip by using %%slidef=.. and %%slideonlyf=..
+* 007: Clear:both added to thumbnail area
+* 008: Fixed a problem where photos were not found if the number of found photos was less than or equal to the photocount treshold value

 = 3.0.0 =